AbhilekhSarmah071/Data-Driven-Loan-Risk-Assessment-using-Advanced-Excel/README.md

   • computed Q1, Q3 and IQR with QUARTILE functions
   • used conditional formatting to highlight extreme entries
   • addressing hidden risk factors among approved borrowers by flagging extreme income or repayment-behavior values I helped spot applicants who looked good on paper but fell outside normal patterns.
-* measured class imbalance
+* Measured class imbalance
   • leveraged COUNTIF and SUM to get counts of late-payers vs on-time payers
   • visualized each distribution with pie charts and stacked‐bar charts to spotlight skew.
-* conducted univariate, segmented univariate and bivariate analysis
+* Conducted univariate, segmented univariate and bivariate analysis
   • generated column chart for each variable thus identifying which category had more difficulty in paying loans compared to the other
   • with the help of bivariate analysis involving different factors against default rates, I identified high-risk segments which helped streamline approval criteria to reduce bad loans without turning away good borrowers.
-* drilled down with pivot tables
+* Drilled down with pivot tables
   • cross-tabulated borrower attributes against application outcomes
   • spotted segment-specific trends in loan approvals and defaults
-* surfaced top predictors via correlation
+* Surfaced top predictors via correlation
   • calculated CORREL between each attribute and default status within segments
   • plotted heatmaps to highlight the strongest indicators of repayment trouble